 Golf Swing Tips – Football-Style Scrimmage

-While Scrimmages do not replicate actual game day conditions, they do simulate the challenges the team would be confronting.
+While Scrimmage does not replicate actual game day conditions, they do simulate the challenges the team would be confronting.
 Scrimmage is as close to game day conditions, without actually playing a game.
 Especially if the loser of the scrimmage match gets to run extra laps before the strength and condition training.
-That makes for long hot days for either the offense or defense.
-Scrimmage-type practice provides the golfer with great golf swing tips for the golfer to develop a truth or consequences practice.
+That makes for long hot day for either the offense or defense.
+Scrimmage-type practice provides the golfer with the ability to develop a reward or consequences practice.

 The 405- Scrimmage Training Drill

 To deal with this disparity between practice and play, I developed a scrimmage-type golf practice called the 405- Training Drill.
 The 405- Training-type of practice provides the golfer with similar conditions he/she will face on the golf course.
 The golfer’s following the scrimmage-type practice will have their repetition, but more importantly, under reward or consequences conditions that they will face on the golf course.
 The 405- Training Drill provides instant retrospective feedback to the golfer under a self-coaching model and adrenaline situation.

 One type of 405-Scrimmage Training Drill that you can actually setup where you practice your putting is called the 405- Scrimmage Bunt Chip/Pitch Drill.
 Just use a backstop, like I have in the figure below, to catch those wayward shots that occurs from time-to-time.
 I practice one of the most difficult and finesse shots in golf, the Bunt Chip/Pitch shot within a 10 foot area.
 The same SYNC/PRESET/YAW technique used in this type shot is used in the full golf shot.
 The only difference is that the Bunt-type Chip/Pitch requires more feel, or the subconscious mind’s participation which is exactly what the golfer wants.